Training

 Your kitten is stressed

-Therefore, if your cat is not using their litter box, it could be because they had an experience similar to this and are stressed it is going to occur again.
-This is why you should select a location that offers your kitten privacy and quiet — but is not too far out of the way that it’s inaccessible.
+Cats don't like it when their litter box is in a place where they can be startled when they're doing their business.
+If that has happened in the past, they may be stressed that it's going to occur again.
+This is why you should select a location that offers your kitten privacy and quiet, but is not too far out of the way that it’s inaccessible.

 There’s conflict between your cats